 Thesis Submission Guidelines

-• Submit the first draft electronically (Microsoft Office format) via email attachment to firstname.lastname@example.org by the date specified on the official Thesis Timeline.
-Include your name, contact information, major, committee chair's contact information, abbreviated thesis title* (if necessary), and total number of printed thesis copies you want to purchase (two are required) in the email.
+• The first draft must be submitted electronically (i.e. Microsoft Office format) via email attachment to email@example.com by the date specified on the official Thesis Timeline by the Thesis Chair.
 The Graduate College Reader will check for form, style, and accuracy of documentation as well as for clarity and major errors in grammar.

 *Please note, bound thesis copies only have room for a 15 word title on the spine.
 If your thesis title is longer than 15 words, you must provide an abbreviated version.